Key Points:

 I certainly think so.

-Although the brunch buffet didn’t serve prime rib or mountains of seafood, I still found it to be well worth the $52 + tax/tip cash outlay.
+Although the brunch buffet didn’t serve prime rib or mountains of seafood, I still found it to be well worth the $50-$55 + tax/tip.

-As you can likely surmise from my pictures, Wicked Spoon is a far cry from the low-end buffets that Las Vegas was once known for, serving upscale culinary options with a global influence.
+As you’ve likely gathered from the pictures, Wicked Spoon is a far cry from the low-end buffets Las Vegas was once known for, offering upscale culinary options with global influences.

 You’re going to find something you love.

-I personally find both the Angry Mac & Cheese and Shrimp & Grits to be irresistible and suggest you give them a shot!
+I find both the Angry Mac & Cheese and the Shrimp & Grits irresistible, and I suggest you give them a shot!

 Easily landing among the top options in Las Vegas, I rank Wicked Spoon as the second-best buffet in town, just behind Caesars Palace’s Bacchanal Buffet, which offers a wider selection of food and more of the “heavy hitter” items like prime rib and crab legs, albeit at a higher price point.

-While Wicked Spoon comes with a comparatively hefty price tag, the cost is similar to other nice restaurants in Las Vegas.
+While Wicked Spoon comes with a comparatively hefty price tag, the cost is similar to that of other nice restaurants in Las Vegas.
 I visit frequently, and can’t recommend it enough.

 Related: More Buffet Content!